CyberFlameGO/svnpython/Doc/library/doctest.rst

    *raise_on_error*, and *globs* are the same as for function :func:`testfile` above, except that *globs* defaults to ``m.__dict__``.

-   .. versionchanged:: 2.3
-      The parameter *optionflags* was added.

-   .. versionchanged:: 2.4
-      The parameters *extraglobs*, *raise_on_error* and *exclude_empty* were added.

-   .. versionchanged:: 2.5
-      The optional argument *isprivate*, deprecated in 2.4, was removed.

 There's also a function to run the doctests associated with a single object.
 This function is provided for backward compatibility.
 There are no plans to